Last updated: 19 April 2026

 Wallet Attacks (Shor’s Algorithm)

 Quantum computing raises concerns around wallet security by targeting the cryptography behind private keys.
-Shor’s algorithm, in theory, could reverse-engineer a private key from a public one.
+Shor’s algorithm, in theory, could reverse engineer a private key from a public one.
 If achieved at scale, it could potentially compromise ownership and allow direct access to funds.

 Wallet Risk Explained

 Bitcoin wallets rely on the assumption that private keys cannot be derived from public data.
 This risk becomes more relevant for older or reused addresses where key information is already exposed.
-While it would require large-scale, fault-tolerant quantum computers, this remains the most credible long-term threat.
+While it would require large scale, fault tolerant quantum computers, this remains the most credible long term threat.

 Mining Attacks (Grover’s Algorithm)

-Grover’s algorithm is often cited as a way to speed up Bitcoin mining by improving the trial-and-error search process.
-Unlike Shor’s algorithm, which targets encryption, Grover’s applies to hash-based problems like SHA-256.
+Grover’s algorithm is often cited as a way to speed up Bitcoin mining by improving the trial and error search process.
+Unlike Shor’s algorithm, which targets encryption, Grover’s applies to hash based problems like SHA-256.
 In theory, this could give quantum miners an edge and raise concerns around a potential 51% attack.

 Mining Risk Explained

-In practice, the advantage collapses under real-world constraints.
+In practice, the advantage collapses under real world constraints.
 At Bitcoin’s January 2025 difficulty, a quantum computer mining setup would need around 10²³ qubits and 10²⁵ watts of power.
 This is often described as “the energy of a star,” close to 3% of the Sun’s total output.
 By comparison, the Bitcoin network uses about 15 gigawatts today.
 This makes a quantum 51% attack not just costly, but physically unreachable.

 Quantum Hype vs Real Risk

-Many so-called quantum “breakthroughs” rely on controlled setups.
+Many so called quantum “breakthroughs” rely on controlled setups.
 It includes using easy numbers or solving most of the problem with classical preprocessing before handing a simplified version to a quantum computer.
-This often makes results look more impressive than they actually are, without reflecting real-world capability.
+This often makes results look more impressive than they actually are, without reflecting real world capability.
 As a result, headlines tend to overstate progress toward breaking modern encryption.

 In reality, no current demonstration has come close to factoring the large numbers used in systems like RSA-2048 or Bitcoin’s cryptography.
-The more relevant concern lies in older or reused Bitcoin addresses, where some key data is already exposed, making them a potential long-term target if quantum computers continue to improve.
+The more relevant concern lies in older or reused Bitcoin addresses, where some key data is already exposed, making them a potential long term target if quantum computers continue to improve.

-Evolving Threats & Bitcoin’s Response
+Evolving Threats and Bitcoin’s Response

 TCB View

-Market signals suggest there is little urgency to change Bitcoin’s mining design, while the focus is shifting toward wallet-level upgrades.
+Market signals suggest there is little urgency to change Bitcoin’s mining design, while the focus is shifting toward wallet level upgrades.
 The higher probability lies in improving security around key exposure rather than overhauling the network itself.
 This reflects a broader understanding that the quantum threat is still evolving, not immediate.

-More importantly, this is not just a technology challenge—it is bound by the limits of physics and engineering.
-For now, real-world constraints keep the risk distant, giving Bitcoin time to adapt.
+More importantly, this is not just a technology challenge, it is bound by the limits of physics and engineering.
+For now, real world constraints keep the risk distant, giving Bitcoin time to adapt.

 FAQs

-1. Can quantum computers break Bitcoin today?
+- Can quantum computers break Bitcoin today?

 No. Current quantum systems are far too small and unstable to challenge Bitcoin’s cryptography.
-Real-world attacks would require millions of stable qubits, which do not exist yet.
+Real world attacks would require millions of stable qubits, which do not exist yet. - What is the biggest quantum risk to Bitcoin?

 The primary concern is wallet security.
-If Shor’s algorithm becomes practical, it could expose private keys—especially in older or reused addresses where public key data is already visible.
+If Shor’s algorithm becomes practical, it could expose private keys, especially in older or reused addresses where public key data is already visible. - Could quantum computers take over Bitcoin mining?

-In theory, yes—but not in practice.
-Estimates suggest it would require ~10²³ qubits and 10²⁵ watts of power, far beyond current capabilities and close to stellar energy levels.
+In theory, yes, but not in practice.
+Estimates suggest it would require ~10²³ qubits and 10²⁵ watts of power, far beyond current capabilities and close to stellar energy levels. - Why are quantum breakthroughs often misleading?

 Many experiments use simplified inputs or solve most of the problem on classical computers first.
-This makes results look significant, even though they don’t reflect real-world conditions.
+This makes results look significant, even though they don’t reflect real world conditions. - Is Bitcoin preparing for quantum threats?

 Yes.
-Developers are exploring quantum-resistant cryptography and ways to reduce key exposure.
+Developers are exploring quantum resistant cryptography and ways to reduce key exposure.
 Market expectations already lean toward wallet upgrades rather than major protocol changes in the near term.

 Free Daily Briefing